joao-junior-dev/expense-tracker/README.md

 - Automatic storage in `.csv` files and configuration in `config.json`
 - Intuitive and easy-to-use CLI (Command Line Interface)

+It is inspired from the [Expense Tracker](https://roadmap.sh/projects/expense-tracker/solutions) project featured in the Backend Roadmap from roadmap.sh.

 ---
 # Example
 ![Demo of Expense Tracker CLI](assets/demo.gif)